 We can't do this without you!
 Please consider donating to the CCPA and ask to get the Monitor delivered to your home or workplace.

-Cover design by Maura Doyle.
+Cover illustration by Maura Doyle.